forgEtsy-SDC/sdc-forgetsy-header/README.md

 ### Entry

-App.tsx is used to capture routing.
-Actual component logic starts in `BelowMainContent`
+App.tsx is the entry point for any changes to react router/initial router changes.
+Otherwise, actual component logic starts in `AboveMainContent`

 ### Scripts